What Gist works on

 - Academic papers — arXiv is the reference example.
 The layered read maps well to the abstract → methods → discussion → limitations structure.

-- Pasted text — drop raw text into
+/tryand Gist transcribes the speech, then reads it.
+No captions or existing transcript needed. - Pasted text — drop raw text into

 /tryand you get the same layered read without any extension step.